bomonike/bomonike.github.io/aws-kiro2.md

    PROTIP: We don't use <strike>brew install --cask kiro</strike> Homebrew to install Kiro because Kiro has its own update mechanism.

-1. Use an internet browser.
+1. Open the Google Chrome internet browser, set as your default browser.
 1. Visit the history of Kiro IDE releases:

    <a target="_blank" href="https://kiro.dev/changelog/ide/">https://kiro.dev/changelog/ide/</a>